alexanderuk82/pure-css-slider/README.md

 ## 📱 Browser Support

-This slider works in all modern browsers:
+This slider uses cutting-edge CSS features:
-- Chrome
+- ✅ Chrome 135+ (full support for all features)
-- Firefox
-- Safari
-- Edge
+- ⚠️ Other browsers: Basic functionality works, but the native scroll buttons and markers are only available in Chrome 135+

 Some advanced features might not work in older browsers.